 And always remember to ask for referrals.
-As we’ve spoken about before, referrals take cold market prospects right into lukewarm with a connection.
+As we’ve spoken about before, referrals take cold market prospects right into lukewarm market with a connection.
 Additionally, let’s assume that a referral ends up purchasing or joining your business – this is a great reference when following up with the person who referred them.

 ‘Hey Susan thanks so much for introducing me to Mary – she has partnered with me in business now and we are looking so forward to crushing this together!’

 See how powerful that can be?